curedao/health-reference-data/README.md

 To browse the references in a comprehensive database visit [Reference Browser Database](https://data.curedao.org/)

-Contact m@thinkbynumbers.org if you desire access.
+Contact m@curedao.org if you desire access.

 ## Contribution

 We encourage the community to help build out the additions to use existing and non-existing standards for the purpose of more effective health data analysis and to fill missing gaps for e.g. new biomarkers.

-The process is currently in the making, please join our Discord to learn more. (see repo description)
+The process is currently in the making, please join our [Discord](https://curedao.org/discord) to learn more.

 ## Reference Data Sources